Root Canal Therapy Near Severna Park and Millersville

 What Does Root Canal Therapy Do?

-If you want to avoid a tooth extraction and keep your tooth for as long as possible, a Root Canal Therapy is the best course of treatment to remove infection and save the tooth.
-Extraction can be more expensive than a Root Canal Therapy and it can take longer to recover from an extraction than it can from a Root Canal Therapy.
-Root canal therapy lasts a long time, but there are occasions where a tooth will need to be retreated.
+If you want to avoid a tooth extraction and keep your tooth for as long as possible, a root canal is the best course of treatment to remove infection and save the tooth.
+Extraction can be more expensive than a root canal and it can take longer to recover from an extraction than it can from a root canal.
+Root canal treatment lasts a long time, but there are occasions where a tooth will need to be retreated.
 This is often the case when an infection recurs, and it’s important to understand that regular appointments with your dentist will help you to avoid this as much as possible.

-There are plenty of signs and symptoms to show you that you will need Root Canal Therapy treatment, but it’s also important to note that you can need a Root Canal Therapy treatment even with no signs or symptoms of requiring root canal therapy.
+There are plenty of signs and symptoms to show you that you will need a root canal, but it’s also important to note that you can need a treatment even with no signs or symptoms of requiring root canal therapy.
 Some of the symptoms that you should look out for include:

 - A tooth or gum abscess – burst or not